ArnaoutLab/diversity/README.md

 community with multiple species and the same amount of individuals per species has a high diversity.

+### Partitioned diversity

-Additionally, some diversity indices compare the diversities of subsets of a community with respect to the overall community.
-The subsets are called ***subcommunities***, while the overall community is called a
+Some diversity indices compare the diversities of subsets of a community with respect to the overall community.
+The subsets are called
+***subcommunities***, while the overall community is called a
 ***metacommunity***.
 For example, two communities with the same frequency distribution across two disjoint sets of the same number of unique species each comprise half of the combined metacommunity diversity.
-Examples of interpretations of some indices include: the "representativeness" of a subcommunity of its metacommunity, and the "contribution" of a subcommunity to its metacommunity's diversity.
+Examples of interpretations of some of these diversity indices include: the "representativeness" of a subcommunity of its metacommunity, and the "contribution" of a subcommunity to its metacommunity's diversity.

 ### Frequency-sensitive diversity

 [In 1973, Hill introduced a framework](https://doi.org/10.2307/1934352)
-which unifies commonly used diversity indices into a single parametrized family of diversity measures.
-The parameter, called the ***viewpoint parameter*** can be thought of as the sensitivity of each of the diversity measures to rare species.
+which unifies commonly used diversity indices into a single parameterized family of diversity measures.
+The so-called ***viewpoint parameter*** can be thought of as the sensitivity to rare species.
 At one end of the spectrum, when the viewpoint parameter is set to 0, species frequency is ignored entirely, and only the number of distinct species matters, while at the other end of the spectrum, when the viewpoint parameter is set to ∞, only the highest frequency species in a community is considered by the corresponding diversity measure.
-Common diversity measures such as
-***species richness***, ***Shannon entropy***, the ***Gini-Simpson index***, and the ***Berger-Parker index*** have simple and natural relationships with Hill's indices at different values for the viewpoint parameter (0, 1, 2, ∞, respectively).
+Common diversity measures such as ***species richness***, ***Shannon entropy***, the ***Gini-Simpson index***, and the ***Berger-Parker index*** have simple and natural relationships with Hill's indices at different values for the viewpoint parameter (0, 1, 2, ∞, respectively).

 ### Similarity-sensitive diversity

 In addition to being sensitive to frequency, it often makes sense to account for similarity in a diversity measure.
-For example, a community of 2 different types of rodents, should be less diverse as the same community where one of the rodent types was replaced by the same number of individuals of some bird species.
+For example, a community of 2 different types of rodents, may be considered less diverse as the same community where one of the rodent types was replaced by the same number of individuals of a bird species.
 [Reeve et al.](https://arxiv.org/abs/1404.6520)
 [Leinster and Cobbold](https://doi.org/10.1890/10-2402.1) present a general mathematically rigorous way of incorporating similarity measures into Hill's framework.
-The result is a parametrized family of diversity indices that can be calculated for a metacommunity and/or its subcommunities, whose sensitivity to species frequencies can be tuned via the viewpoint parameter, and whose dependency on similarities can be controlled via a similarity function.
+The result is a family of similarity-sensitive diversity indices parameterized by the same viewpoint parameter as well as the similarity function used for the species in the meta- or subcommunities of interest.

+### One package to calculate them all

-The `diversity` package calculates all subcommunity and metacommunity diversity measures described in
-[Reeve et al.](https://arxiv.org/abs/1404.6520).
+The `diversity` package is able to calculate all of the similarity- and frequency-sensitive subcommunity and metacommunity diversity measures described in [Reeve et al.](https://arxiv.org/abs/1404.6520).
 See the paper for more in-depth information on their derivation and interpretation.

 ## Alternatives